ltucker284/Basic-Chain/README.md

 make sure to double check that the value of `FABRIC_CA_SERVER_CA_KEYFILE` in the `docker-compose.yml` is set to the file name of the generated key file in the `basic-network/crypto-config/peerOrganizations/org1.example.com/ca` directory.

-## Installing the Application (the chaincode)
-This must be done **before** booting up the blockchain network.

-After navigating to the `basic-chain/chaincode/newcc` directory, run `npm install` to install all of the application dependencies.

 ### Credit
 The basis of this project was taken from https://github.com/Salmandabbakuti/hlf-chaincodeTest.
 It was found through